project-hatohol/HAPI-2.0-Specification/en/README.md

 ### putHostGroups(method)

-HAP sends all host groups information to Hatohol server to use "ALL" option when complete conect to Hatohol server and changed hosts information that stored in internal.
+HAP sends all host groups information to Hatohol server to use "ALL" option when complete connection to Hatohol server and changed hosts information that stored in internal.

 When using "UPDATE" option, send difference to use lastInfo that got using [getLastInfo](#user-content-getlastinfomethod) or stored in internal to Hatohol server.